 - Stage the home properly, so it looks perfect when you conduct open houses.

 - Meet with, interview, understand, and qualify prospective buyers.

 - Research the listing services for potential properties that fit the needs of your clients.

-- Plan property showings for buyers and set up appointments that fit your client’s schedule.
+- Plan property showings for buyers, and set up appointments that fit their schedule.

-- Show selected properties to buyers and communicate any details of the property you learned during your research or while speaking with other experts (home inspectors, appraisers, and other real estate agents).
+- Show properties to buyers and communicate details of the property you learned during your research or while speaking with other experts (home inspectors, appraisers, and other real estate agents).

 - Demonstrate negotiation skills, making offers of purchase on real estate.

-Real estate agents typically work in an office with other agents and brokers and have many opportunities to discuss new listings, get updates on listings, and discuss buyer’s and seller’s needs.
-Another option that agents utilize to narrow down a search for a buyer or to perform research on the competition for sellers is the MLS tour.
-This allows agents and brokers to quickly gather first-hand knowledge on a number of available properties in the local market.
+Real estate agents typically work in an office with other agents and brokers.
+Here, they can discuss new listings, get updates on current listings, and discuss their client’s needs.
+The MLS database is another way agents narrow down a search for a buyer or learn about the competition for sellers.
+This allows agents and brokers to quickly gather first-hand knowledge on properties available in the local market.

-Although continuing education is a requirement to maintain a real estate license, it is also an opportunity to develop the skills that will keep an agent at the top of their game or open a door to new real estate opportunities within the regional or local market.
-Continual development is crucial to long-term success of real estate agents and brokers.
+Continuing education isn’t just a requirement to maintain a real estate license.
+It’s also a way to develop skills that keep an agent at the top of their game and open doors to new real estate opportunities within their market.
+Ongoing development and growth are crucial to the long-term success of real estate agents and brokers.
 Continuing education not only widens their scope of expertise, but it also improves their proficiency, knowledge, and marketability as a real estate professional.

 Find your state, and get started with online real estate classes today.